apache/arrow-site/_posts/2022-03-15-datafusion-contrib.md

 ### Upcoming enhancements

 The current priority is adding python bindings for `S3FileSystem`.
-After that there will be async improvements as DataFusion adopts more of that functionality.
+After that there will be async improvements as DataFusion adopts more of that functionality and we are looking into S3 Select functionality.

 ### How to Install